DOC area for red wines, rosé wines and white wines in the Italian region Apulia

 ; also as Riserva) and Nero di Troia

-(also as Riserva).
+(also called Riserva).
 The white wines

 are Bombino Bianco

-and sauvignon ( Sauvignon Blanc
+and Sauvignon ( Sauvignon Blanc

 and or Chardonnay